-Command match access-group access-list-number Parameter Description access-list-number.
+Command match access-group access-list-number

+Parameter access-list-number.
 Indicates the number of the ACL to be matched.

+Description

-Command Mode Class configuration mode Usage Guide -
+Command Class configuration mode

+Mode

+Usage Guide -

-凶 Matching PRE of IP packets
+△ Matching PRE of IP packets

-Command match ip precedence precedence-value [precedence-value] Parameter Description precedence -value: Indicates the IP PRE to be matched, ranging from 0 to 7.
-Command Mode Class configuration mode Usage Guide -
+Parameter precedence -value: Indicates the IP PRE to be matched, ranging from 0 to 7.

+Description

+Command Class configuration mode

+Mode

+Usage Guide -

-凶 Matching DSCP of IP packets
+△ Matching DSCP of IP packets

-Command match ip dscp dscp-value [dscp-value] Parameter Description dscp -value : Indicates the DSCP to be matched, ranging from 0 to 63.
+Command match ip dscp dscp-value [ dscp-value ]

+Parameter dscp -value: Indicates the DSCP to be matched, ranging from 0 to 63.

+Description

-Command Mode Class configuration mode Usage Guide -
+Command Class configuration mode

+Mode

+Usage Guide -

-Creating a policy
+△ Creating a policy

 Command policy-map policy-map-name

-Parameter Description policy-map-name : Indicates the name of a policy to be created.
-The name cannot comprise more than 31 characters.
+Parameter policy-map-name: Indicates the name of a policy to be created.
+The name cannot comprise more than 31

+Description characters.

-Command Mode Global configuration mode
+Command Global configuration mode

+Mode

 Usage Guide -

-↘ Associating a class
+△ Associating a class

 Command class class-map-name

-Parameter Description class-map-name : Indicates the name of a class to be associated.
+Parameter class-map-name: Indicates the name of a class to be associated.

+Description

-Command Mode Policy configuration mode
+Command Policy configuration mode

+Mode

 Usage Guide -

-b Binding the behaviors for modifying the CoS, DSCP and VID values of streams
+凶 Binding the behaviors for modifying the CoS and DSCP values of streams

-Command set { ip dscp new-dscp cos new-cos [none-tos] vid new-vid } Parameter Description ip dscp new-dscp: Changes the DSCP value of streams to new-dscp, ranging from 0 to 63. cos new-cos: Changes the CoS value of streams to new-cos, ranging from 0 to 7. none-tos: Does not change the DSCP value of packets when changing the CoS value of the packets. vid new-vid: Changes the VLAN ID of streams to new-vid, ranging from 1 to 4094.
-Command Mode Class configuration mode Usage Guide -
+Command set { ip dscp new-dscp cos new-cos [ none-tos ]} Parameter ip dscp new-dscp: Changes the DSCP value of streams to new-dscp, ranging from 0 to 63.
+Description cos new-cos: Changes the CoS value of streams to new-cos, ranging from 0 to 7. none-tos: Does not change the DSCP value of packets when changing the CoS value of the packets.
+Command Class configuration mode Mode Usage Guide -

-Description Binding the bandwidth limit for streams and the action for processing packets out of the limit
+3 Binding the bandwidth limit for streams and the action for processing packets out of the limit

-Command police rate-bps burst-byte [exceed-action { drop dscp new-dscp cos new-cos [none-tos] }]

-Parameter rate-bps: Indicates the bandwidth limit per second (KBits).
+Command police rate-bps burst-byte [ exceed-action { drop dscp new-dscp cos new-cos [ none-tos ] } ] Parameter rate-bps: Indicates the bandwidth limit per second (KBits).
 The value range is determined by products.
 Description burst-byte: Indicates the burst traffic limit (Kbytes).
-The value range is determined by products. drop: Discards packets out of the bandwidth limit. dscp new-dscp : Changes the DSCP value of packets out of the bandwidth limit to new-dscp, ranging from 0 to 63. cos new-cos: Changes the CoS value of packets out of the bandwidth limit to new-cos, ranging from 0 to 7. none-tos: Does not change the DSCP value of packets when changing the CoS value of the packets.
-Command Mode Class configuration mode Usage Guide -
+The value range is determined by products. drop: Discards packets out of the bandwidth limit. dscp new-dscp: Changes the DSCP value of packets out of the bandwidth limit to new-dscp, ranging from 0 to 63. cos new-cos: Changes the CoS value of packets out of the bandwidth limit to new-cos, ranging from 0 to 7. none-tos: Does not change the DSCP value of packets when changing the CoS value of the packets.
+Command Class configuration mode Mode Usage Guide -

-U Creating a logical interface group and adding interfaces to the logical interface group
+∠ Creating a logical interface group and adding interfaces to the logical interface group

-Command virtual-group virtual-group-number Parameter Description virtual-group-number.
-Indicates the logical interface group number, ranging from 1 to 128.
-Command Mode Create the logical interface group in the global configuration mode, add the interface to the logical interface group in the interface configuration mode.
+Command virtual-group virtual-group-number Parameter virtual-group-number: Indicates the logical interface group number, ranging from 1 to 128.
+Description Command Create the logical interface group in the global configuration mode, add the interface to the logical Mode interface group in the interface configuration mode.
 If no logical interface group exists, you need to create a logical interface group first and then add interfaces to the logical interface group.
 Usage Guide -

-Applying a policy to an interface
+△ Applying a policy to an interface

-Command service-policy { input output } policy-map-name Parameter Description input: Indicates the input direction of the interface.output: Indicates the output direction of the interface.policy-map-name: Indicates the name of the policy applied to the interface.
-Command Mode Interface configuration mode/Global configuration mode Usage Guide -
+Command service-policy { input output } policy-map-name Parameter input: Indicates the input direction of the interface.
+Description output: Indicates the output direction of the interface. policy-map-name: Indicates the name of the policy applied to the interface.
+Command Interface configuration mode Mode Usage Guide -

-U Creating four stream classes and matching ACL, IP PRE and DSCP
+△ Creating four stream classes and matching ACL, IP PRE and DSCP